 The Basic Settings tab is part of the Component view, which is located on the lower part of the designing editor of the Integration perspective of Talend Studio.

 Each component has specific basic settings according to its function requirements within the Job.
 For a detailed description of each component properties and use, see Talend Components Reference Guide.

 Some components require code to be input or functions to be set.
 Make sure you use Java code in properties.

-For File and Database components in a Job, you can centralize properties in metadata files located in the Metadata directory of the Repository tree view.
+For File and Database components, you can centralize properties in metadata files located in the Metadata directory of the Repository tree view.
 This means that on the Basic Settings tab you can set properties on the spot, using the Built-In Property Type or use the properties you stored in the Metadata Manager using the Repository Property Type.
 The latter option helps you save time.

 Select Repository as Property Type and choose the metadata file holding the relevant information.
 Related topic: Managing Metadata for data integration.

 Alternatively, you can drop the Metadata item from the Repository tree view directly to the component already dropped on the design workspace, for its properties to be filled in automatically.

 If you selected the Built-in mode and set manually the properties of a component, you can also save those properties as metadata in the Repository.
 To do so:

 Click the floppy disk icon.
 The metadata creation wizard corresponding to the component opens.